top of page

 Heart of Mercy

-The Heart of Mercy project is like a large family, caring for children with disabilities, usually severe, and their parents or guardians, usually grandparents.
+The Heart of Mercy project is like a large family, caring for disabled children and their parents or guardians, usually grandparents.
 It is based in poor villages surrounding the picturesque southern Malawian town of Zomba.
+Battling with abject poverty and a society which can often reject disabled children and their families.

 Our Work